 • Cori Snelson

 Cori grew up in Rochester Hills, Michigan.
 She graduated from Miami University in Oxford, Ohio, with a degree in Elementary Education.
-After college, she taught grades 1-4 in Atlanta, where she received her master's in Early Childhood Education and became a member of the Academy of Orton-Gillingham Practitioners and Educators.
-Since moving to Los Angeles, Cori has worked as a go-to specialized reading and math tutor in grades K-6.
-In her spare time, you may find Cori training for running races, hiking, or Facetiming with her nephews.
+After college, she taught in Atlanta, Georgia, where she received a master's in Early Childhood Education and became a member of the Academy of Orton-Gillingham Practitioners and Educators.
+She is a certified Social Emotional Learning Facilitator as well as a Specialized Reading tutor, working to build the utmost confidence in her students.
+In her spare time, Cori enjoys running, hiking, reading inspirational books, and taking pictures on the coast!

 • Kate Cushman